 UW Bothell Scholarships

 Each year we offer general scholarships graciously endowed from individuals, organizations, UW Bothell alumni, businesses, and associations.
 These scholarships are available to students enrolled at UW Bothell.
-We have two applications per year:
+There will be no general scholarship application this year.
+More information to come.

 Merit Scholarships & Fellowships